spotify/Mobius.swift/README.md

 typealias CounterModel = Int
 ```

 Mobius does not let you manipulate the state directly.
 In order to change the state, you have to send the framework messages saying what you want to do.
 We call these messages *Events*.
-In our case, we'll want to be able to increment and decrement our counter.
+In our case, we'll want to increment and decrement our counter.
 Let's use an `enum` to define these cases:
 ```swift
 enum CounterEvent {
     case increment